The Hungry Bites

 I suggest something with legumes and something with dairy so that you have different flavors.
 The dips can be served in small bowls if you use a board or can be spooned in-between the rest of the items if you use a serving platter or large plate.

 For the legume-based, this homemade hummus is a delicious dip and always a crowd-pleaser.
-You can also make a smoky Baba Ganoush (roasted eggplant dip), a Greek fava (yellow split pea puree), or this white bean dip from loveandlemons.com.
+You can also make a smoky Baba Ganoush (Lebanese eggplant dip), a Greek fava (yellow split pea puree), or this white bean dip from loveandlemons.com.

 For the dairy-based, I love to mix some Greek katiki cheese with freshly grated black pepper, fresh herbs or dried oregano and 1-2 tablespoons of olive oil.